 Pretending to be someone you’re not, even if you don’t break a law, can cause irreparable harm to the feelings, emotions, and mental health of your target, and you should keep the social risk in mind when participating in an act like this.
-Still, if you’re looking to find information on someone who won’t allow you to view their profile, social engineering is your one way in.
-I’d recommend getting in and out, deleting the account when finished finding the piece of information you need.
+Whatever your motivation, it’s best to just “get in and get out,” as the saying goes, deleting the account when you’ve found the piece of information you need.
 The longer you keep up a false account, the more likely someone will realize you aren’t really who you say you are.

 (Want to defend yourself against these techniques?
 Check out our articles on how to check if someone is using your Facebook account and how to tell if someone is stalking your Facebook page.)

 We’ve got more tips and tricks for getting the most out of your Facebook experience.

 Trying to get info about a picture?
 Here’s how to reverse-search an image on Facebook.

 Want to be stealthy on Facebook?
 We’ve got a guide to logging onto Facebook without alerting your friends.